filebrowser/filebrowser/README.md

 ## Contributing

-If you're interested in contributing to this project, our docs are best places to start [https://filebrowser.org/contributing](https://filebrowser.org/contributing).
+[Contributing](https://filebrowser.org/contributing) - If you're interested in contributing to this project, our docs are best places to start.